fabriziosalmi/any-to-mp4/README.md

-# Convert any file to mp4 video
+# Convert any file to video

-This can be a good start for your video marketing strategy.
+Any2Mp4 is a mix of open source snippets to quickly test automated video generation.

 **Requirements**